Title: Master of Arts

 Common Core Courses

 The programme consists of four semesters with a course load of 30 EC each.
-The courses have a weight of 10 EC each (a limited number of courses have a weight of 5 EC) and students generally follow three courses per semester.
+The courses have a weight of 10 EC each (some language courses have a weight of 5 EC) and students generally follow three courses per semester.
 During the first year students have to take two Common Core Courses: ‘Critical Area Studies: Placing Your Research’ (Fall Semester) and ‘Methodologies in the Social Sciences and Humanities ’ (Spring Semester).
-The first one of these courses is obligatory for all students of both the MA Middle Eastern Studies (research) and the MA Asian Studies (research) and attended by them jointly.
+The first one of these courses is obligatory for students of both the MA Middle Eastern Studies (research) and the MA Asian Studies (research) and attended by them jointly.
 The other one may be replaced by courses from one (or more) of the national Dutch research schools in the Humanities.

 Core Electives and Electives